Online dating is a $2.2 billion dollar industry…

 But just how do you go about presenting yourself online?
 Writing about yourself is awkward at best, but when it’s a necessary evil in order to facilitate the best matches for your online dating experience, a little bit of savvy goes a long way.

-Read on to discover how to write a shit hot online dating profile.
+Read on to discover how to write a shit hot online dating profile that will attract the right sort of partner!

 Steer well clear of the use of inappropriate vowels.
 ‘HotGurl’ is not particularly attractive and isn’t likely to bring the quality suitors knocking on your door.
 You could make your username a funny play on words, a great way to draw the attention of a humorous date.